 A male bowerbird (blue) courting a female (green).

-Our research also addressed the role of multiple male displays in female choice.
+Dr. Patricelli’s dissertation research also addressed the role of multiple male displays in female choice.
 Males of many species have multiple sexual display traits; there has been a great deal of interest in how multiple male traits evolve, and how they are maintained by sexual selection.
 To understand the evolution of multiple traits, it is critical to understand how each trait influences female choice.
 We addressed this issue by examining signals and cues given by the female to determine which male display traits are assessed by females during mate choice, and when.
 We found that females tolerate higher intensity courtship displays from attractive males than from unattractive males—they crouch more for attractive males and startle less during early courtships.
 This effect appears to be caused by physical display traits (bower decorations), which reduce the likelihood that females will be startled.
 This suggest that male bower decorations may facilitate the expression of more intense—and thus more attractive—male behavioral displays during courtship and that multiple physical and behavioral traits may interact to influence female choice (Patricelli et al. 2003).

 Media coverage of research: